Supplements & Herbs

 Copyright © 2006 & 2011 Healing Cancer Naturally

-Zeolites (an extended family of naturally occurring minerals, see glossary definition, also produced in synthetic form) have been used to clean up water contaminated with radioactivity and similar pollutions and reportedly have also been successfully applied to chelate various environmental and other toxins from the human body.
+Zeolites (an extended family of naturally occurring minerals, see glossary definition, also produced in synthetic form) have been used to clean up water contaminated with radioactivity and similar pollutions as well as to chelate various environmental and other toxins from the human body.

 More specifically, it is the mineral clinoptilolite, a common member of the zeolite family, that was used for instance to “mop up” radioactive pollutants in Chernobyl [see clinoptilolite definition] and appears to be the form beneficial for human consumption.